-2 151(d)(3) of the Code.
-3 "§ 105-134.7.
+"§ 105-134.7.
 Transitional adjustments.

-The following adjustments to taxable income shall be made in calculating 4 5 North Carolina taxable income: 6 (1) Amounts that were included in the basis of property under federal tax 7 law but not under State tax law before January 1, 1989, shall be added 8 to taxable income in the year the taxpayer disposes of the property.
-9 (2) Amounts that were included in the basis of property under State tax 10 law but not under federal tax law before January 1, 1989, shall be deducted from taxable income in the year the taxpayer disposes of the 11 12 property.
-13 (3) Amounts that were recognized as income under federal law but not 14 under State law due to a taxpayer's use of the installment method set 15 out in G.S.
-105-142(f) prior to January 1, 1989, shall be added to taxable income in the taxpayer's first taxable year beginning on or after 16 17 January 1, 1989.
-Amounts that were recognized as income under State 18 law but not under federal law due to a taxpayer's use of a different installment method prior to January 1, 1989, shall be deducted from 19 20 taxable income in the taxpayer's first taxable year beginning on or after 21 January 1, 1989.
-Losses in the nature of net economic losses sustained in any or all of 22 (4) 23 the five taxable years preceding the taxpayer's first taxable year 24 beginning on or after January 1, 1989, arising from business transactions, business capital, or business property, may be deducted 25 from taxable income subject to the limitations contained in former 26 27 G.S.
-105-147(9)a., c., and d. (repealed).
-The amount of any net operating loss for a taxable year beginning on 28 (5) 29 or after January 1, 1989, carried back to a taxable year beginning 30 before January 1, 1989, pursuant to section 172 of the Code may be 31 deducted from taxable income in the taxable year following the taxable 32 year for which the loss occurred.
-A loss or deduction that was incurred or paid and deducted from State 33 (6) taxable income in a taxable year beginning before January 1, 1989, and 34 35 is carried forward and deducted in a taxable year beginning on or after January 1, 1989, under the Code shall be added to taxable income.
-36 37 The transitional adjustments provided in Division I-S of this Article (7) 38 shall be made with respect to a shareholder's pro rata share of S 39 Corporation income.
-The Secretary may by rule require other adjustments to be made to taxable 40 (b) income as necessary to assure that the transition to the tax changes effective January 1.
-41 income from taxation under this Division, or double allowance of deductions.
+- (a) The following adjustments to taxable income shall be made in calculating North Carolina net income: - (1) Amounts that were included in the basis of property under federal tax law but not under State tax law before January 1, 1990, shall be added to taxable income in the year the taxpayer disposes of the property. - (2) Amounts that were included in the basis of property under State tax law but not under federal tax law before January 1, 1990, shall be deducted from taxable income in the year the taxpayer disposes of the property.

+- Amounts that were recognized as income under federal law but not (3) under State law due to a taxpayer's use of the installment method set out in G.S.
+105-142(f) prior to January 1, 1990, shall be added to taxable income in the taxpayer's first taxable year beginning on or after January 1, 1990.
+Amounts that were recognized as income under State law but not under federal law due to a taxpaver's use of a different installment method prior to January 1, 1990, shall be deducted from taxable income in the taxpaver's first taxable year beginning on or after January 1, 1990. - (4) Losses in the nature of net economic losses sustained in any or all of the five taxable years preceding the taxpayer's first taxable year beginning on or after January 1, 1990, arising from business transactions, business capital or business property, may be deducted from taxable income subject to the limitations contained in former G.S.
+105-147(9)a., c., and d. (repealed). - (5) The amount of any net operating loss for a taxable year beginning on or after January 1, 1990, carried back to a taxable year beginning on or before December 31, 1989, pursuant to section 172 of the Code may be deducted from taxable income in the taxable year following the taxable year for which the loss occurred. - (6) The transitional adjustments provided in Division I-S of this Article shall be made with respect to a shareholder's pro rata share of S Corporation income. - (b) The Secretary may by rule require other adjustments to be made to taxable income as necessary to assure that the transition to the tax changes effective January 1, 1990, will not result in double taxation of income, exemption of otherwise taxable income from taxation under this Division, or double allowance of deductions.